frances-joffany-navarro/js-datavisualisation-challenge/README.md

 # JS Data Visualization Challenge

-The ***objective*** of this solo challenge is to help us to assess our ability to solve a problem inspired from real-life situations using new javascript muscles involving the following:
+The ***objective*** of this solo challenge is to help us assess our ability to solve a problem inspired from real-life situations using new javascript muscles involving the following:
 - **DOM** manipulation
 - **AJAX/FETCH** request
 - Using **Third-party libraries** - ***Chart.js***